 2. The child lacks the cognitive ability, intellectual and/or developmental functioning required.

 3. One parent (either deliberately or incidentally) influences the child’s stated preference.

 Parental Pressure on a Child’s Preference

 In terms of number 3, Minnesota judges are aware of parental influence and pressure.
 This is part of the reason why the statute reads, “…and maturity to express an independent, reliable preference.”
 (Minnesota Statutes, Chapter 518.17).
-A judge may conclude that the child is not able to make an independent or reliable preference, because one parent has repeatedly bad-mouthed the other parent, or gone so far as to instruct the child to express preference for him/her over the other parent in a proceeding.
+As a result, a judge may conclude that a child is not able to make an independent or reliable preference.
+A judge may come to this conclusion when one parent has repeatedly bad-mouthed the other parent, or gone so far as to instruct the child to express preference for him/her over the other parent.
 In those circumstances, a judge may hold this kind of behavior against the offending parent when making a final custody determination.